-Walking down the cleaner aisle at your local supermarket, you’ll find a lot of brightly package in-tank toilet cleaners.
-You know those little round packs of usually blue or white tablets that you drop into the tank of your toilet to keep them clean and fresh?
+Walking down the cleaner aisle at your local supermarket, you’ll find a lot of brightly packaged in-tank toilet cleaners.
+You know those little round packs of usually blue or white tablets that you drop into the tank of your toilet to keep them clean and fresh…

 No doubt about it, in any home, the toilet is one of the nastiest places and yet, where we want the cleanest and most sanitized.
 So, we look for easy, quick help in keeping the toilet clean, usually in the way of in-tank toilet cleaners.